Lower bounds on the quantum Fisher information based on the variance and various types of entropies: Introduction

 Our paper is organized as follows.
 In \SEC{sec:QFIvar}, we present the basics of quantum metrology relevant to our paper, and we show that $V(\varrho,A)$ is a generalized variance defined in \REFS{Petz2002Covariance,Gibilisco2009Quantum}.
-In \SEC{sec:boundsondifff}, we obtain bounds on the the difference between the variance and the quantum Fisher information over four given in \EQ{eq:var_minus_FQover4_simple}.
+In \SEC{sec:boundsondifff}, we obtain upper bounds on the the difference between the variance and the quantum Fisher information over four given in \EQ{eq:var_minus_FQover4_simple}.
 In \SEC{sec:examples}, we show some concrete examples for the application of our inequalities.
-In \SEC{sec:aver_op}, we calculate averages of the Fisher information and \EQ{eq:var_minus_FQover4_simple} over all Hermitian operators, and relate them to the von Neumann entropy.
+In \SEC{sec:aver_op}, we calculate averages of the quantum Fisher information and $V(\varrho,A)$ over all Hermitian operators, and relate them to the von Neumann entropy.
+Finally, we calculate similar averages for the Kubo-Mori-Bogoliubov quantum Fisher information.